pfdubois/BridgeBidding/source/NoTrump.rst

 found, and whether his hand is invitational, game forcing, or has slam
 interest:

-If a fit has been found, responder tells opener the good news: he raises the major suit to the 3-level to invite game, or to the four level to play.
+* If a fit has been found, responder tells opener the good news: he raises the major suit to the 3-level to invite game, or to the four level to play.
-Isn't this a simple game?

-If a fit has been found but responder has too good a hand to bid game,  bidding three of the other major (3W) shows a power raise (18+ HCP).
+* If a fit has been found but responder has too good a hand to bid game,  bidding three of the other major (3W) shows a power raise (18+ HCP).
 It is a game force, of course.

   For example: 1N - 2♣ - 2♠ - 3♥!(power raise).
 Now opener should start
   :term:`control bidding`.
 (Control bidding will be discussed later).

-With no fit, Responder bids notrump; how many notrump shows responder's strength:
+* With no fit, Responder bids notrump; how many notrump shows responder's strength:

-* 2N no fit, with an invitational hand.
+   - 2N no fit, with an invitational hand.
-* 3N no fit, but enough points for game.
+   - 3N no fit, but enough points for game.
-* Three level bids in a new suit are game forcing and may show interest in a slam.
+   - Three level bids in a new suit are game forcing and may show interest in a slam.
-* 4N is a :ref:`quantitative raise <quantitative_raises>` denying a fit.
+   - 4N is a :ref:`quantitative raise <quantitative_raises>` denying a fit.
-* 4♣ is plain :ref:`Gerber <Gerber>`, asking opener how many Aces they have.
+   - 4♣ is plain :ref:`Gerber <Gerber>`, asking opener how many Aces they have.

-Note that having checked for a fit, the responder may know the answer but the opener does not know it yet.
+Note that having checked for a fit, the responder may know whether there is a fit or not but the opener does not know it yet.
 So, a sequence like 1N - 2♣ - 2♠ - 4N is a :term:`quantitative` raise, not Ace-asking; and 4♣! is asking for Aces with :ref:`Gerber <Gerber>` and agreeing to the suit.

 .. rubric::
    Opener's Third Bid